 Calling all sirens, mermaids and water babies!
-The March 20, 2015 new moon in enchanting, ethereal Pisces—the watery sign of the fish—brings a flood of compassionate and healing energy to planet earth, while also exposing what’s been hidden.
+The March 8, 2016 new moon (solar) eclipse in enchanting, ethereal Pisces—the watery sign of the fish—brings a flood of compassionate and healing energy to planet earth, while also exposing what’s been hidden.

-The 2015 Pisces new moon is especially potent, as it’s both a supermoon (meaning it’s at its closest point to the earth, appearing especially large from our vantage point) and a total solar eclipse.
+The 2016 Pisces new moon is especially potent, as it’s both a supermoon (meaning it’s at its closest point to the earth, appearing especially large from our vantage point) and a solar eclipse.
 Eclipses sweep in to bring sudden changes and reinventions, so welcome the new (and the unexpected).
 Talk about a cosmically charged day!
 This is the third eclipse in a series falling on the Virgo/Pisces axis from March 2015-February 2017.
 Look back to March 20, 2015 for clues of what may resurface or move into its next phase of development.

 Pisces is ruled by Neptune, planet of the subconscious and illusions.
 Life is but a dream under its trippy yet magical spell.
 But hey, it can be fun when things go differently than planned—once we stop fighting the flow.
 Today’s Pisces new moon presents the perfect opportunity to question, well, just about every assumption we’ve ever made.

 Magic is possible today, so here are a few ways you can shift some molecules in the universe by tapping into the power of the Pisces new moon: